CI/CD for Databases on GitLab

 Installation instructions can be found here.

-After installing Atlas locally, you will need to login to your organization.
+After installing Atlas locally, you will need to log in to your organization.
 You can do this by running the following command:

 atlas login